MaraeMaps/MaraeMaps/reports/beta.md

 - One thing to note is that our MapFragment re-opens on click, even when it is already open.
 This results in more CPU usage than is optimal.

-- Our MaraeInfo screen contains both a Google Streetview and a Google Map with a singular marker on it.
-These use 20% and 40% respectively in regards to CPU
+- Our MaraeInfo screen contains both a Google Street View and a Google Map with a singular marker on it.
+These use 20% and 40% respectively in regards to CPU use.

 - Our CPU usage goes to an average of 15% on the launch of our ‘Wiki’ segment.
 - Our CPU usage goes to an average of 15% on the launch of our 'Settings' page.

-- Overall, the main usage of our app is within the MapsFragment.
+- In Summary, using the profiler let us identify where most of our performance gains can be realised and we intend to use this information to optimise the app in several ways:
   - To reduce CPU usage, we plan to make the Map Fragment not be able to be opened when it already exists.
-  - Another measure we will take, is to implement clustering for the markering, meaning there cannot be more than approximately 20 markers being rendered on the user’s screen.
+  - Another measure we will take is to implement clustering for the markering, meaning there cannot be more than approximately 20 markers being rendered on the user’s screen.

-- In Summary, using the profiler let us identify where most of our performance gains can be realised, and we intend to use this information to optimise our app.